Iran Conflict Triggers Oil Price Surge and Regional Travel Disruptions

 Key Facts

-- Global stock markets declined amid reports of disruptions to Middle East energy supplies and concerns about inflation
+- Global stock markets declined amid fears of renewed inflation from Middle East energy disruptions

 What Happened